Our goal is to promote Adelphi University and its programs in a clear, coherent and consistent manner.

 The inverted order is acceptable when the speaker is identified with a long title.
 “Pass the remote,” said Joe McIntosh, president of the Technology Committee.

 Our preference is to use person-first language and refer to a person or group as being on the autism spectrum rather than with autism spectrum disorder.
 On second reference, on the spectrum can be used.
-However, it is acceptable to refer to someone with autism spectrum disorder or with autism if the individual or group prefers it.See the Guide to Inclusive Language.
+However, it is acceptable to refer to someone with autism spectrum disorder if the individual or group prefers it.See the Guide to Inclusive Language.

 Between refers to two persons or things.
 Among refers to more than two.